LakeMLB: Data Lake Machine Learning Benchmark: Benchmark Design

 \section{Benchmark Design}

 \textbf{LakeMLB} (Data \textbf{Lake} \textbf{M}achine \textbf{L}earning \textbf{B}enchmark) is a benchmark suite for evaluating machine learning models in data lake environments, with an emphasis on two fundamental paradigms of multi-source tabular integration: \emph{Union} and \emph{Join}.
 For simplicity, each benchmark instance contains a target table paired with only one auxiliary table.
 To ensure standardized and fair evaluation, all datasets are constructed with balanced class distributions.
 Target tables are split into training ($70\%$), validation ($10\%$), and test ($20\%$) sets.
-When timestamp information is available, we adopt a chronological split, training on earlier records and evaluating on later ones.
-Table~\ref{tab:datasets} summarizes the detailed statistics of all datasets included in the benchmark.
+Table~\ref{tab:datasets} summarizes the detailed statistics of all datasets.
 Additional details are provided in Appendix~\ref{app:benchmark}.